The Best Spring Break Getaways in Every State

 New York: New York

-As the third most populated city in the world, it’s no surprise that there’s always something going on in the Big Apple.
+As America’s most populous city, it’s no surprise that there’s always something going on in the Big Apple.
 Every spring, Macy’s hosts their free two-week Macy’s Flower Show.
 The New York Botanical Garden also hosts a fabulous must-see annual Orchid Show from early March to late April.
 If flowers aren’t your thing and the weather is warm, spend an April afternoon on the water and relax on a rowboat or gondola in Central Park.
 Then, grab a New York City Explorer Pass and see the city from above from the 102nd-floor observation deck at the Empire State Building Observatory, the 70th floor at Rockefeller Center’s Top of the Rock Observatory, or from one of the city’s rooftop bars, like 230 Fifth.
 Some other iconic stops that should be on your NYC spring break itinerary are the Statue of Liberty, the Metropolitan Museum of Art, Radio City Music Hall, and the 9/11 Memorial and Museum.

 North Carolina: Asheville